stevearc/overseer.nvim/README.md

 **Q: Why do my tasks disappear after a while?**

 The default behavior is for completed tasks to get _disposed_ after a 5 minute timeout.
 This frees their resources and removes them from the task list.
-You can change this by editing the `component_aliases` definition to either tweak the timeout (`{"on_complete_dispose", timeout = 900}`), or delete the "on_complete_dispose" component entirely.
+You can change this by editing the `component_aliases` definition to tweak the timeout (`{"on_complete_dispose", timeout = 900}`), only dispose succeeded/failed tasks (`{"on_complete_dispose", statuses = {"SUCCESS"}}`), or delete the "on_complete_dispose" component entirely.
 In that case, tasks will stick around until manually disposed.

 **Q: How can I debug when something goes wrong?**